desiderati/commons/README.md

 #### [2.3.9] - 2020-06-07
 - Configured the log level for some classes to avoid verbosity.
 - Better Swagger Api exception handling.
-- Created a new converter to handling messages while logging on AWS CloudWatch.
+- Created a new converter to handle messages while logging on AWS CloudWatch.

 #### [2.3.8] - 2020-05-21
 - Added handling for UndeclaredThrowableException.